Pamela Ware

-Pamela Ware (born February 12, 1993) is a Canadian diver.
+Pamela Lina Ware (born February 12, 1993) is a Canadian diver.
 She is currently partnered with Jennifer Abel for synchronized diving.
-Ware has two bronze medals from the 2013 World Aquatics Championships where she won in the synchronized 3 m event with Abel and as well as individual bronze in the 3 m.
+Ware has two bronze medals from the 2013 World Aquatics Championships where she won in the synchronized 3 m event with Abel as well as individual bronze in the 3 m.
 She is also the silver medallist in the 3 m springboard at the 2015 Pan American Games, finishing second to Abel.

 Career

 Ware competed at the 2009 Canada Games where she won two individual gold medals as a competitor for Quebec.
 She won her first major international hardware when she won bronze together with partner Abel at the 2013 World Championships.
-She next won her second bronze medal in the 3 m solo competition, setting a personal best 350.25, her teammate Abel finished 5th.
+She next won her second bronze medal in the 3 m solo competition, setting a personal best of 350.25; her teammate Abel finished 5th.

 Ware competed in the 2020 Olympics.
-In the 3 metre springboard, she aborted her dive and landed feet first, earning a score of zero and eliminating her from the finals.
+In the 3-metre springboard, she aborted her dive and landed feet first, earning a score of zero and eliminating her from the finals.
 She said she avoided injury by aborting the dive after being out of rhythm.

+Personal life

+Ware is married to Canadian Olympic boxer Wyatt Sanford.